 However, several reports indicated different effects on the gut that are worth mentioning.

-Therefore, the use of Legalon applied in clinically relevant doses has been shown to have protective effects against trinitrobenzene sulfonic acid (TNBS) -induced colitis in rats.
+Therefore, using Legalon in clinically relevant doses has been shown to have protective effects against trinitrobenzene sulfonic acid (TNBS) -induced colitis in rats.

-Inhibition of epirubicin-induced gastrointestinal mucositis in mice and reduction of oxidative and intestinal damage induced by ischemia-reperfusion lesions in rats.
+Inhibition of epirubicin-induced gastrointestinal mucositis in mice and reduced oxidative and intestinal damage induced by ischemia-reperfusion lesions in rats.

-It was also found to be effective against cold restriction stress induced gastric ulcers in rats at a dose of 50 mg / kg per os.
+It was also effective against cold restriction stress-induced gastric ulcers in rats at a dose of 50 mg/kg per os.